Metal Bonding Adhesives

-Metals are readily bonded with a variety of adhesives.
-It can be challenging to choose the best metal adhesive, given the vast number of options.
+A variety of adhesives readily bond metal.
+It can be challenging to choose the best metal bonding adhesive, since there are so many options available.
 Each chemistry has its own unique benefits.
-A quick review of the benefits by chemistry follows:
+Following is a quick review of the benefits by chemistry:

-- Structural acrylic adhesives and epoxies, are ideal metal adhesives for forming strong bonds that resist stress, temperature, chemicals.
+- Structural acrylic adhesives and epoxies are ideal metal adhesives for forming strong bonds that resist stress, temperature, and chemicals.

-- Anaerobic adhesives are used as threadlockers, pipe thread sealants, retaining compounds, or FIP gaskets.
-Anaerobic adhesives are only used as metal adhesive and sealants.
+- These are threadlockers, pipe thread sealants, retaining compounds, or FIP gaskets.
+It is important to realize that they are only for use with metals.
 They do not cure on other substrates such as glass and plastic.

-- Cyanoacrylate adhesives develop strength very quickly.
-Consider the methyl cyanoacrylate, Permabond 910®, the original cyanoacrylate metal adhesive if you need strength quickly.
+- Instant adhesives develop strength very quickly.
+For example, consider the methyl cyanoacrylate Permabond 910®, the original cyanoacrylate metal adhesive, if you need strength quickly.
 These bonds perform well in shear and resist non-polar solvents.
 However, if you require an adhesive for metal that provides impact resistance or resistance to polar solvents (eg water), consider structural adhesives.

-- UV Curable adhesives are ideal for invisible bonds between glass and metal.
-These are used extensively to bond metal hinges, knobs, and fixtures to glass doors.
+- Light cure adhesives are ideal for invisible bonds between glass and metal.
+Therefore, these are used extensively to bond metal hinges, knobs, and fixtures to glass doors.

-- MS Polymer adhesives are ideal for thin sheets of metal – such as truck panel bonding.
-The low shrinkage provides no read-through (you can’t see where the adhesive is placed through the panel.
+- These flexible adhesives are ideal for thin sheets of metal – such as truck panel bonding.
+The low shrinkage provides no read-through, meaning you can’t see the adhesive through the panel.
 So that the end item has a good aesthetic finish.

 Permabond adhesives are supported by a team of sales, customer service, and technical professionals.
-This team will help you select the proper adhesive for metal for your application or develop a product to meet your application’s requirements.
+They will help you select the proper adhesive for your metal application or develop a product to meet your application’s requirements.

-The featured products below are examples of some good metal adhesives.
+The following featured products are examples of some good metal adhesives.